Saudi officials announce Yemen cease-fire amid pandemic

 They said the clashes have left more than 270 dead and at least 300 wounded from both sides, with the Houthis suffering heavy losses.

-The officials spoke on condition of anonymity because they were not authorized to brief the media, while the tribal leaders did so for fear of reprisals.
+The officials commenting on the fighting spoke on condition of anonymity because they were not authorized to brief the media, while the tribal leaders did so for fear of reprisals.

 Abdu Abdullah Magli, spokesman for the Yemeni Armed Forces, said they wrested control of the strategic Hilan mountains, west of the oil-rich province of Marib about 115 kilometers (70 miles) east of the Houthi-controlled capital, Sanaa.